 In 1843, the regiment was split into a 1st Battalion and Reserve Battalion.
 1st Battalion was immediately deployed to the Cape of Good Hope during the 7th Cape Frontier War (1846-47).
 The Reserve Battalion was posted to South America, where it defended Montevideo in 1846, before merging back into 1st Battalion in South Africa for the 8th Cape Frontier War (1850-53) in 1851.

 It was during this South African posting that the unit first asked to have ‘Sherwood Foresters’ incorporated into its title.
 This was only granted in 1866, by which time the regiment was in India.

 In 1867, it was part of General Sir Robert Napier’s expedition to Abyssinia (now Ethiopia), marching 300 miles (480km) in less than a month and assisting in the capture of the mountain fortress of Magdala.

-Explore the history and collections of the 45th Regiment by visiting the Museum of the Mercian Regiment at Nottingham Castle, and Derby Museum and Art Gallery.
+Discover more about the 45th (Nottinghamshire) (Sherwood Foresters) Regiment of Foot by visiting the Museum of the Mercian Regiment at Nottingham Castle and Derby Museum and Art Gallery.